filgusto/rosiChallenge-sbai2019/README.md

 - `velodyne_processing` - `Boolean` - If your code do not rely on Velodyne data, you can disable this sensor here and speed up the simulation.

-- `kinect_processing` - `Boolean` - If your code do not rely on Kinect data, you can disable this sensore here and speed up the simulation.
+- `kinect_processing` - `Boolean` - If your code do not rely on Kinect data, you can disable this sensor here and speed up the simulation.

+- `hokuyo_processing` - `Boolean` - If your code do not rely on Hokuyo data, you can disable this sensor here and speed up the simulation.

+- `hokuyo_lines` - `Boolean` - Turn this ON if you want to see hokuyo detection lines.

 # ROSI2ROS